Is the Self-Serve Beer Tap System the Future for the Hospitality Industry?

 In self-pour taprooms, you can let your customers enjoy their drinks in two easy steps.
 Make your customer feel right at home, just like getting another beer in the fridge.
 In this new setting, the guests:

 - Open a tab with a host (The server connects the tab to their RFID card)

-- With the RFID card connected to their credit card, they can instantly access beers, wines, cocktails, kombuchas, cold brews, or any other types of beverage that are available on self-pour taps in a given establishment.
+- With the RFID card connected to their credit card, they can instantly access beers, wines, cocktails, kombuchas, cold brews, or any other available types of beverage on self-pour taps in a given establishment

-Due to this dramatically increased efficiency, self-serve beverage technology is rapidly changing hospitality industry and becoming more visible everywhere around us.
-Restaurants, Breweries, Bars, Arcades and even Cruise ships or Military bases are now enjoying benefits of self-serve beer systems.
-The self-pour tap allows guests to seamlessly serve themselves drinks, while getting charged by the ounce.
-In turn, establishments make more money thanks to less wasted product and increased beverage sales.
+Due to this dramatically increased efficiency, self-serve beverage technology is rapidly changing the hospitality industry and becoming more visible everywhere around us.
+Restaurants, breweries, bars, arcades, and even cruise ships or military bases are now enjoying the benefits of self-serve beer systems.
+The self-pour tap allows guests to serve themselves drinks while getting charged by the ounce seamlessly.
+In turn, establishments make more money thanks to less wasted products and increased beverage sales.

-How exactly does self-service beer tap system work for the guests?
+How exactly does A self-service beer tap system work for the guests?

 Customers can pour themselves as little or as much as they would like, paying with a card or wristband that uses RFID technology to run their tab.
-In order to avoid overconsumption, the system limits guests to accessing only 2 drinks at the time.
-For wine, a drink would be 5-7 ounces and for beers, it is 10 – 16 oz.
-When the patrons reach the point of legal limit and they need to get their RFID card or wristband reauthorized, the staff can give their RFID card access to 2 more drinks.
+To avoid overconsumption, the system limits guests to accessing only 2 drinks at a time.
+For wine, a drink would be 5-7 ounces, and for beers, it is 10 – 16 oz.
+When the patrons reach the point of the legal limit, and they need to get their RFID card or wristband reauthorized, the staff can give their RFID card access to 2 more drinks.